Icinga/icinga2/INSTALL.md

 Please check the documentation in the [doc/](doc/) directory for a current list of available packages and detailed installation instructions.

+The online documentation is available at [docs.icinga.com](https://docs.icinga.com) and will guide you step by step.

 There are a number of known caveats when installing from source such as incorrect directory and file permissions.
 So even if you're planning to not use the official packages it is advisable to build your own Debian or RPM packages.

+# Builds

+This information is intended for developers and packagers.

 ## Build Requirements